astronomer/docs/astro/manage-deployments-as-code.md

 Alternatively, you can manually create a template file without using an existing Deployment.
 See [Deployment file reference](deployment-file-reference.md) for a list of all configurable Deployment template file values.

-## Create a Deployment from a template file
+## Create a Deployment using a template file

 Before you create a Deployment from a template file, keep the following in mind: